 Dental pulp is the soft area in the center of a tooth where the veins, nerves, and connective tissues are located.
-If the dental pulp becomes infected or decayed, Drs.
-Taylor, Gordon and Gordon may recommend a root canal.
+If the dental pulp becomes infected or decayed, our doctor may recommend a root canal.
 Root canal therapy is the process by which our dentists remove the infected dental pulp from a tooth, clean the tooth thoroughly, and seal the tooth.
 If you experience any of the following symptoms, root canal therapy may be necessary:

 - Severe toothache

 - Tooth sensitivity to hot or cold temperatures

 - Swelling and pain in the gums